 - clean and disinfect cages and facilities, and sterilise equipment

-- help in fertility testing for sheep, cattle or poultry research
+- assist with fertility testing for sheep, cattle or poultry research

-- assist in the selection and grading of animals for breeding programs
+- assist in the selection and grading of animals for breeding programmes

 - help with injections, surgery, dressings and care of animals after operations

-- assist with the production of animal experimentation protocols
+- assist with the design and use of animal experimentation and research protocols

-- humanely put animals down and handle animals that have died
+- euthanise animals humanely (under supervision) and handle animals that have died

 - participate in embryo transfer procedures

-- carry out post-mortem examinations on dead animals.
+- assist with post-mortem examinations on dead animals.

 A field assistant cares for large animals, such as sheep and cattle used for research purposes, which are kept in outdoor pens and paddocks.

 Animal technicians are usually required to work in shifts and on weekends.
-Some work outdoors in all kinds of weather conditions.
+Some duties involve working with large animals and exotic species, which is often performed outdoors and conducted in all kinds of weather conditions.
 Much of their time is spent doing routine tasks such as cleaning exhibits and feeding animals.

 - enjoy practical and manual activities